 What is the pupil premium?

 The Pupil Premium provides additional funding on top of the main funding a school receives.
-It is targeted at students from disadvantaged backgrounds to ensure they benefit from the same opportunities as students from less deprived families.
-The Secretary of State for Education lays down the following terms and conditions on which assistance is given in relation to the pupil premium grant (PPG) payable to schools and local authorities for the financial year beginning 1 April 2019.
+It is targeted at students from disadvantaged backgrounds in order to improve their educational outcomes and to ensure they benefit from the same opportunities as students from less deprived families.
+Evidence shows that disadvantaged children generally face additional challenges in reaching their potential at school and often do not perform as well as other pupils.

-The premium will be worth £935 and goes to students who at any point in the past 6 years have been in receipt of Free School Meals (FSM); £2,300 goes to any student who has been continuously looked after for the past six months or who has been adopted from care under the Adoption and Children Act 2002 or who has left care under a Special Guardianship or Residence Order; finally £300 goes to students whose parent/parents are currently serving in the armed forces or are in receipt of a pension from the MoD
+The premium will be worth £955 and goes to students who at any point in the past 6 years have been in receipt of Free School Meals (FSM); £2,345 goes to any student who has been continuously looked after for the past six months or who has been adopted from care under the Adoption and Children Act 2002 or who has left care under a Special Guardianship or Residence Order.

 How the Pupil Premium is spent is monitored closely with all schools accountable for the impact of the money spent.
-At The Heath we pride out selves on utilising the Pupil Premium to support our students with a specific focus on Literacy, Transition (at all keystages) Behaviour, Attendance and CEIAG maximising the life opportunities for all students – we are a ‘very inclusive and caring school’ (IQM Quality Mark 2010).
+At The Heath we pride ourselves on utilising the Pupil Premium to support our students with a specific focus on:

 Why is there a pupil premium?